NHSDigital/rap-community-of-practice/docs/implementing_RAP/how-to-publish-your-code-in-the-open.md

 ## How to prepare your code and repository

-We have designed a process that will guide teams from the start of a project through its core development, its publishing assurance phase and reaching the final step "Publish code on NHS Digital Github repository".
-The process in place will ensure **no sensitive data or algorithms** will be published, removing any risks associated with any type of sensitive information being released.
+We have designed a process which will ensure **no sensitive data or algorithms** will be published, removing any risks associated with any type of sensitive information being released.

 Projects and publications with the aim to be published should follow the **Fit-for-publishing workflow**: